 How to Apply

-For high-school graduates who have not attended any post-secondary institution / university, please apply online and prepare to submit the following documents:
+For high-school graduates who have not attended any university, please apply online and prepare to submit the following documents:

-- Certified copy of high school diploma (if transcript does not indicate date of graduation).
+- Certified copy of your high school diploma (if transcript does not indicate date of graduation).

 - Literal English translations of high school diploma and transcripts (if they are not in English).
 Translations must be official: certified by an accredited translator or notarized by a competent legal authority.
 We do not accept photocopies of translations.

-- English proficiency results from either a TOEFL or IELTS test.
+- English proficiency results from either a TOEFL or IELTS test (unofficial copies are accepted for admissions decisions).

 - A 300-400 word essay that demonstrates your motivation, commitment and readiness for university life.